CoreySumma/mern-mistate/README.md

   ## Description:

   MiState is an app that encourages mindfulness and utilizes full MERN infrastructures to not only log the emotional state of the user.
-By dynamically organizing and rendering entries in an easy to read format, each user has the opportunity to look back at logs to see progress/trends!
+But also, dynamically organizing and rendering entries in an easy to read format.
+Each user has the opportunity to look back at logs to see progress/trends!
 Your state is tracked on the front end, while on the back end we track the state of the app using REACT.

    ## Screenshots: